 Transformers Prime.
 Optimus and Ratchet against a whole army of zombie decepticons.
 3 guesses who won.

-And pulled for a third time, with Optimus and Megatron while fighting inside of Unicron.
+And pulled for a fourth time, with Optimus and Megatron while fighting inside of Unicron.

 Subverted in My Little Pony: Friendship Is Magic, as the protagonists are accosted by a small army of changelings.
 Twilight Sparkle and Applejack back up against each other and rear up, and it looks like they're about to kick some serious faerie butt until "Twilight" changes back into a changeling.